What is Data Analysis?

 - It reminds you good moments.

 - It contains lots of calories.

 As we mentioned before: it makes sense.

-We don’t know whether people purchasing Pop Tarts think consciously about all these attributes, but consciously or subconsciously, they are making a reasonable choice.
+We don’t know if people purchasing Pop Tarts think consciously about all these attributes or not, but consciously or subconsciously, they are making a reasonable choice.

 What did Walmart when they realized about this fact?

 Simple: as soon as there is a Hurricane warning, they place tons of Pop Tarts where everybody can see them.

 This example shows how sometimes you can forecast some of your customers needs by properly analyzing your data.